 The second rule set forth by HPA is that a homeowner can request that PMI be removed at 80% loan-to-value (same as 20% equity).
 In order to have the PMI removed by request, the following conditions must be met:

-- The borrower is current on payments at the time of request
+- The loan must be current on payments at the time of the request.

 If a loan was taken out prior to June 3, 2013, these are the MIP cancellation rules: